metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 from a tick, but the actual amount pulled from each tick depends on the cumulative amount built up from previous ticks.

-The [`LiquidityManager`](../contracts/LiquidityManager.sol), particularly the [`source()`](../contracts/LiquidityManager.sol#L532) function,
+The [`LiquidityManager`](../contracts/LiquidityManager.sol), particularly the [`source()`](../contracts/LiquidityManager.sol#L530) function,
 is responsible for sourcing liquidity from ticks and creating a record of their usage for bookkeeping.
-It also responsible for enforcing the conditions on tick usage, like the loan limit and maximum duration.
+It is also responsible for enforcing the conditions on tick usage, like the loan limit and maximum duration.

 ### Offchain Ticks and Loan Receipts